Causal Effect of Functional Treatment: Models and Estimation Methods

 \subsection{Outcome Regression Estimator and Doubly Robust Estimator}

-To estimate the ADRF based on the outcome regression (OR) identification method in \eqref{id:OR}, an estimator of $E(Y|\mathbf{X},Z)$ is required.
-Thus, based on the functional linear model in \eqref{eq1}, we further assume the following partially linear model,
+To estimate the ADRF based on the outcome regression (OR) identification method in \eqref{id:OR}, an estimator of $E(Y|{X},Z)$ is required.
+Thus, based on the functional linear model in \eqref{eq1}, we further assume a partially linear additive model,